jyoungeconomics/feedforwardneuralnetwork/README.md

 (ii) building a graphing tool to visualize the network in its final form;

 (iii) refining the program to do a network on continuous data;

+*UPDATE, 11/09/2017*
+Momentum term added to weight updates at the end of the loop.
+This helps guard against overshooting the minimum of the error function.